research-team/cellCircuit/cellRadio.md

 The naive approach include:

 1. GPCR triggers G-protein
-1. G-protein triggers a second messenger
+1. G-protein triggers the ligand
-1. A second messenger activates coupled nuclear receptors R1 and later R2
+1. The ligand activates transforming the blocker
+1. This way unblocks the ATP on the ion pump
-1. Receptors acts like modulator transmitting for example ions of Ca+ through a nuclear membrane with desired frequency of GHz, that matches resonance frequency of an DNA.
+1. The ion pump acts like modulator transmitting for example ions through a nuclear membrane with desired frequency of MHz-GHz, that matches resonance frequency of an DNA.
 1. An oscillation produced by ions should trigger the electronic alternating current on DNA, and in its turn produce radio-waves.